 Study: A 67% Reduction in Crying

-The results of a randomized controlled trial published in the October 1999 issue of the Journal of Manipulative and Physiologic Therapeutics tracked a small group of 50 infants.
+The results of a randomized controlled trial published in the October 1999 issue of the tracked a small group of 50 infants.
 Half received the drug dimethicone and the other spinal manipulation.
 At the conclusion of the two-week study, the babies being adjusted saw a 67% reduction in crying, and the drug therapy group saw an only 38% reduction.

 There are many case studies showing improvement, sometimes dramatic, among colicky babies with vertebral subluxations.
 In fact, we have had some amazing results with colic in our own clinic.
 If vertebral subluxation is present, it interferes with the proper function of any part of the body.
 Restoring proper nervous system control through a chiropractic adjustment often allows the body to heal.
 This may happen regardless of age and regardless of what the particular symptoms being experienced are called.